ppshobi/WappalyzerWiki/Specification.md

 meta       | object         | HTML meta tags, e.g. `generator`.
 script     | array / string | `src` attribute of HTML script tags, e.g. `jquery.js`.

-Except `cats`, all fields are optional and accept one or more patterns (either a string or an array of regular expressions).
+Except `cats` and `website` all fields are optional and accept one or more patterns (either a string or an array of regular expressions).

 ### Patterns